Founded to Serve

 2000 to Today: Living Our Franciscan Calling

 We Franciscan Sisters have served in health care and education since our founding.
-In 1985, responding to ever increasing complexities of health care delivery in the United States, the congregation’s health care ministries- including acute and long-term care facilities, senior housing and physician clinics – were incorporated into the Franciscan Sisters of Christian Charity HealthCare Ministry, Inc. In 2012, the name was changed to Franciscan Sisters of Christian Charity Sponsored Ministries to reflect the addition of the congregation’s Silver Lake College of the Holy Family, located in Manitowoc.
+In 1985, responding to ever increasing complexities of health care delivery in the United States, the congregation’s health care ministries- including acute and long-term care facilities, senior housing and physician clinics – were incorporated into the Franciscan Sisters of Christian Charity HealthCare Ministry, Inc. In 2012, the name was changed to Franciscan Sisters of Christian Charity Sponsored Ministries to reflect the changing times and the possibilities of new ministries.

-Today, the Congregation serves the Church in two archdioceses (Omaha, St. Louis) and in seven dioceses (Columbus, Green Bay, Jackson, Lincoln, Marquette, Phoenix, Tucson, and Steubenville).
+Today, the Congregation serves the Church in one archdioceses) and in seven dioceses (Columbus, Green Bay, Lincoln, Marquette, Phoenix, Tucson, and Steubenville).
 Our Sisters are invited to live and assist in various other locations as needs arise.
-The Franciscan Sisters of Christian Charity serve as elementary and secondary teachers, instructors on the college level, nurses, Parish Administrators, Health Care Administrators, music teachers, spiritual directors, lab technicians, directors of religious education and youth ministry and in community outreach, and more unique ministries like Nurse Practitioner and Medical Ethicist.
-From the Motherhouse, Sisters teach at nearby Holy Family Conservatory of Music , help at Our Lady of Good Help Shrine, teach young adults at Silver Lake College of the Holy Family, host Camp Franciscan, a vocation camp for young women, and do a variety of volunteer services in our sponsored ministries and community service organizations.
+The Franciscan Sisters of Christian Charity serve as elementary and secondary teachers, education consultants, nurses, Parish Administrators, Health Care Mission Directors, music teachers, spiritual directors, lab technicians, directors of religious education and youth ministry and in community outreach, and more unique ministries like Nurse Practitioner and Medical Ethicist.
+From the Motherhouse, Sisters teach at nearby Holy Family Conservatory of Music , help at Our Lady of Good Help Shrine, and do a variety of volunteer services in our sponsored ministries and community service organizations.
 We also reach out to College students at Newman Centers and Campus Ministries, and hold retreats designed for the spiritual needs of young adult women (Point Catholic and Catholic Campus Ministry at Northern Michigan University).

 In the Archdiocese of Omaha, a Franciscan Sister serves at the Pope Paul VI Institute directing the Center for NaProEthics.

-In West Point, NE, we teach in the Catholic School and are present in Franciscan Care Services as mission director, secretary and volunteers.
+In West Point, NE, we teach in the Catholic School and are present in Franciscan Care Services as mission directors and volunteers.

-In Ohio we work in sponsored-ministry Genesis HealthCare System as mission director, chaplain, assistant to the Franciscan Sisters of Christian Charity Sponsored Ministries Inc. CEO and volunteers.
+In Ohio we work in sponsored-ministry Genesis HealthCare System as assistant chaplain and volunteers.
 In nearby Cambridge at St. Benedict School and Christ Our Light Parish our Sisters are a viable presence as teachers and parish and school assistants.

 The Franciscan Sisters of Christian Charity join those who have gone before us in echoing the words of St. Francis as he said, “I have done what is mine (to do); may Christ teach you what is yours (to do)!”
 We continue to trust in God’s hand guiding us into the future.
 God calls you.
 We invite you.